cbergoon/stitchdb/README.md

 ```bash
 go run <filename>.go
 ```
-### Other Stitchd Projects
+### Other StitchDB Projects
-* [Stitchd-beacon](https://github.com/cbergoon/Stitchd-beacon) - Builds a HTTP API and RPC networking layer over Stitchd allowing it to operate as a standalone service.
+* [stitchdb-beacon](https://github.com/cbergoon/stitchdb-beacon) - Builds a HTTP API and RPC networking layer over StitchDB allowing it to operate as a standalone service.
-* [Stitchd-raft](https://github.com/cbergoon/Stitchd-raft) - An distributed and consistent service that adds RAFT to Stitchd-beacon (work in progress name).
+* [stitchdb-raft](https://github.com/cbergoon/stitchdb-raft) - An distributed and consistent service that adds RAFT to StitchDB-beacon (work in progress name).

-### Todo
+### License

-1.
+This project is licensed un the GNU LESSER GENERAL PUBLIC LICENSE.
+See the [LICENSE](https://github.com/cbergoon/stitchdb/blob/master/LICENSE) file.

-2.
+For license information on included libraries see [LICENSE-3RD-PARTY](https://github.com/cbergoon/stitchdb/blob/master/LICENSE-3RD=PARTY) file.